chochain/tensorForth/README.md

 ### Example - CNN Training on MNIST dataset
 <pre>
-10 28 28 1 nn.model                         \ create a network model (input dimensions)
+10 constant N                               \ mini-batch sample count N 28 28 1 nn.model                          \ create a network model (input dimensions)
 0.5 10 conv2d 2 maxpool relu                \ add a convolution block
 0.5 20 conv2d 0.5 dropout 2 maxpool relu    \ add another convolution block
 flatten 49 linear                           \ add reduction layer to 49-feature, and 0.5 dropout 10 linear softmax               \ final 10-feature fully connected output
 constant md0                                \ we can keep the model as a constant

-md0 batchsize dataset mnist_train           \ create a MNIST dataset with model batch size constant ds0                                \ keep the dataset as a constant
+N dataset mnist_train                       \ create a MNIST dataset with model batch size 128 128 normalize                           \ adjust samples from [0,1) to [-1,1)
+constant ds0                                \ keep the dataset as a constant

 \ the entire CNN training framework here
-: epoch ( N D -- N' )                       \ one epoch thru entire training dataset
+: epoch ( M ds -- M' )                      \ one epoch thru entire training dataset
   for                                       \ loop thru dataset per mini-batch
     forward                                 \ neural network forward pass
     backprop                                \ neural network back propagation
     0.01 nn.sgd                             \ training with Stochastic Gradient Descent
-  next ;                                    \ next mini-batch (kept on return stack) : cnn ( N D n -- N' D )                     \ run multiple epochs
+  next ;                                    \ next mini-batch (kept on return stack) : cnn ( M ds n -- M' ds ) 1-                \ run multiple epochs
-  for epoch ds0 rewind next ;
+  for epoch ds0 rewind next drop ;

-ds0 19 cnn drop                             \ put dataset as TOS, run the CNN for 20 epochs s" tests/my_net.t4" save                    \ persist the trained network
+ds0 20 cnn                                  \ put dataset as TOS, run the CNN for 20 epochs s" tests/my_net.t4" save                    \ persist the trained network
 </pre>

 ### To Build, and Verify
-Note: Everything is broken by once moved to CUDA 12.
-It deprecated cudaDeviceSynchronize which is heavily used by my CUDA Dynamic Parallelism (CDP 1.0) code.
-Calling to a child-grid is now async which parent-grid does not and cannot get data back for further processing.
-I need a new way to sync data in parallel pipelines.
-Not sure it's all possible with the new cudaStreamTailLaunch.
-Alternatively, Claude suggested change architecture to use queue-based solution.
-We'll see...

-So, if you have an older Nvidia card before Turing and on an older version of OS (say Ubuntu 22.04), check the compability chart first [here](https://forums.developer.nvidia.com/t/ubuntu-install-specific-old-cuda-drivers-combo/214601/5)
+There are two versions of **tensorForth**.
+After nVidia moved to CUDA12, the Dynamic Parallelism of child-grid is now async.
+The CUDA11.4, synced version, can work only on older GPUs.
+Check the compability chart first [here](https://forums.developer.nvidia.com/t/ubuntu-install-specific-old-cuda-drivers-combo/214601/5)

 Here's how to build

-* install CUDA 11.4+ on your machine
+* on your OS, install nVidia 470 driver
-* download one of the releases from the list above to your local directory

-or, with CUDA Docker image (strongly recommended)
 * install Docker Engine on your box, follow standard Docker installation guide
 * install nvidia-container-toolkit
-* pull a CUDA 11.4+ docker image, a template is provided in ~/examples/cuda11_Docker
+* pull a CUDA 11.4 + Ubuntu 20.04 docker image, a template is provided in ~/examples/cuda114_Docker
-* run the CUDA container with your environment variables, a template provided in ~/examples/docker_cuda11
+* run the CUDA container with your environment variables, a template provided in ~/examples/docker_cuda114

     Examples
     <pre>